thelinmichael/dotfiles/README.md

 These are my dotfiles.
 There are many like them, but these ones are mine.

 Config is used on Ubuntu and Fedora.
-Configuration for i3wm, kitty, tmux, neovim, rofi, polybar and zsh.
+Configuration for i3wm, kitty, tmux, neovim (based on LazyVim), rofi, polybar and zsh.
 Neovim is geared towards development in Go.

 **Other useful terminal applications**

+Applications below may be required by neovim plugins.

 ```
 - fzf (improve terminal ctrl+r, ctrl+t, alt+c)